Whatstandwell railway station: Facilities

 The station has a single platform, which has direct access from the station car park and the A6 road.
-Additionally, a footbridge crosses the railway line and gives access to the Cromford Canal towpath and to a bridge over the canal to Main Road, the village and Crich Tramway Village.
+Additionally, a footbridge crosses the railway line and gives access to the Cromford Canal towpath and to a bridge over the canal to Main Road, the village and the National Tramway Museum.

-There is a shelter and ticket machine on the platform; tickets can also be also purchased from the guard on the train.
+There is a shelter and ticket machine on the platform.
 There is no ticket office or toilets and the station is generally unstaffed.
+The station is in a penalty fare zone and a ticket must be purchased before boarding the train.

 A team of volunteers from the village helps to maintain the station and car park.

 Service

 All services at Whatstandwell are operated by East Midlands Railway using diesel multiple units.